Tumor Donation Program

 “I was informed that the tumor tissue I donated had been used to develop a new chordoma cell line, one of the first-ever created and that my cell line was enabling a slew of research discoveries that would not have been possible otherwise.”

 – Susan Garbett, sacral chordoma survivor

 What is the Biobank?

-The Chordoma Foundation (CF) Biobank is a centralized repository of tumor tissue and blood contributed by chordoma patients to help advance research.
-The CF Biobank protects and preserves these samples and makes them available to qualified researchers interested in studying chordoma.
-A single sample sent to the Biobank may be divided and shared among several different labs to support multiple research studies.
-Additionally, the CF Biobank collects clinical information from chordoma patients to enable research into factors that affect treatment and outcomes.
+The Chordoma Foundation Biobank is a centralized repository of tumor tissue and blood samples contributed by chordoma patients to help advance research.
+Our Biobank protects and preserves these samples and makes them available to qualified researchers interested in studying chordoma.
+A single sample sent to our Biobank may be divided and shared among several different labs to support multiple research studies.
+Additionally, our Biobank collects clinical information from chordoma patients to enable research into factors that affect treatment and outcomes.